Girlfriends (American TV series): Broadcast history

-While UPN was still airing new episodes of Girlfriends, the network also began airing reruns five days per week.
-When the show moved to The CW network after UPN merged with The WB network, MyNetwork TV (which was created to take over UPN's former affiliate stations) picked up the rights to air reruns of Girlfriends, although they eventually discontinued running them.
-WE tv, a network primarily focused on women's programming, later acquired exclusive rights to air the limited-release episodes on Sundays and exercised an option to not allow broadcast television networks re-broadcast rights to these reruns.

 Due to the 2007–08 Writers Guild of America strike, the last episodes produced aired on February 11, 2008.
 The CW had announced plans to move the series to Sunday nights.
-However, it was later announced on February 13, 2008 that the series was cancelled after 8 seasons and a proper series finale would not be produced.
+However, it was later announced on February 13, 2008 that the series was cancelled after eight seasons and a proper series finale would not be produced.
 A representative from The CW stated that the network was going to cancel the series due to low ratings and that it would have been too expensive to re-enter production.

-A retrospective episode was in development to conclude the series but was later scrapped.
-The network had offered the actors only half of their usual episodic salary to take part, and the actors collectively turned the offer down.
+A retrospective episode was in development to conclude the series, but was later scrapped.
+The CW had offered the actors only half of their usual episodic salary to take part, and the actors collectively turned the offer down.